victorvogelpoel/Dramatic.Asaph/README.md

 ## Usage ##

-	# Advise: create a separate user account in Asaph administration pages first,
+	# Advise: create a separate user account in Asaph web administration first,
 	# which is to be used by this script below (for example: user "PowerShellbot").
 	# Enter these credentials when Get-Credentials below asks for it.

+	# load the module
 	Import-Module 'Dramatic.Asaph'

-	# The Asaph site
+	# This is the Asaph site (do not specify "/admin"!)
 	$asaphUrl = 'http://domain.com/asaph'

-	# Ask credentials for Asaph; enter the credential for the separate user account,
+	# Ask credentials for Asaph; enter the credential for the separate user account.
 	$credentials = Get-Credentials

 	# Login to the Asaph site with the credentials